Alvin Ho: Allergic to Girls, School, and Other Scary Things

 Alvin is afraid of lots of things: the dark, wasabi, elevators, kimchi, bridges -- but most especially school.
 He is so terrified by school that he has never been able to say a word there.
 This is especially surprising because he comes "from a long line of farmer-warriors who haven't had a scaredy bone in their bodies since 714 AD."
 Because of this fear he has no friends.
 There is a girl who is nice to him, but he's scared of girls too.
 But he's trying to learn to be a gentleman, just like his dad.
 Includes Alvin's humorous glossary.

-Alvin has a real problem -- performance anxiety disorder -- though this is only mentioned once.
-Mostly it's treated lightly and with humor, but also realistically -- Alvin doesn't suddenly get cured, and by the end of the book, while he has made (or accepted) a friend, he is still filled with fear.
+Alvin has a real problem -- performance anxiety disorder -- which is mostly it's treated lightly and with humor, but also realistically, as Alvin doesn't suddenly get cured.
+By the end of the book, while he has made (or accepted) a friend, he is still filled with fear.
 In life, Alvin would be very hard to get to know, but here, where we can hear both his inner and outer voice, he is a charmer.

 In addition to Alvin's quirky personality, the book will delight readers in two other ways.
 The first is Alvin's loving and supportive, but also quirky, family, including an older brother who's reading his way through the encyclopedia, a younger sister who likes to dig holes, and especially his father, who is kind and understanding, and resorts to playing the piano when he's angry.
 The other is the mishmash cultural background.
 Alvin, a Chinese-American whose father delights in Shakespearean insults and old baseball cards, lives in Concord, Mass., home of the Minutemen, near the homes of Thoreau, Emerson, Alcott, and Hawthorne.
 These and many other diverse cultural references may send readers in search of more information about them.
 At the very least, they are sure to want to learn to swear Shakespeare-style.